cajpearce/PCGamer/README.md

 #### [model.R](https://github.com/cajpearce/PCGamer/blob/master/model.R)

-The final script just opens the previous dataset and is where I've done some interesting data exploration.
+The final script just opens the previous dataset and is where I've done data exploration.
+Some simple filters were included, such as only looking at reviewers with a minimum number of reviews (for objectivity reasons).

 ## Results